Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability

 The Government received over 3,700 responses to the online survey on the draft Terms of Reference.
 Thirty per cent of respondents were people with disability.

-You can find out more details about the consultation process on DSS Engage.
+You can find out more details about the consultation process, including access to different versions of the final Consultation Report, on DSS Engage.